May 20, 2019

 This beach is Marin County’s big draw, and on hot summer weekends it can get pretty crowded.
 That said, it has the feel of a real “local’s beach” rather than a tourist destination, and is a fantastic place to sit, contemplate and people-watch.
-Kitesurfers, dogwalkers, picnickers and sandcastle-makers all share the ample three mile strand with an enormous population of seagulls, and the tiny town just beyond the shoreline has a couple of inns and B&Bs, and some bohemian cafes and stores of a decidedly northern California bent – think locally-sourced organic fare, poetry readings and books on Zen Buddhism.
+Kitesurfers, dogwalkers, picnickers and sandcastle-makers all share the ample three mile strand with an enormous population of seagulls.
+The tiny town just beyond the shoreline has a couple of inns and B&Bs, and some bohemian cafes and stores of a decidedly northern California flavour – think locally-sourced organic fare, poetry readings and books on Zen Buddhism.

 Stinson Beach, Pacific Coast Hwy, turn-off just after mile marker 12.5.

 If Stinson Beach hints at a particular kind of northern California lifestyle, then Bolinas positively revels in it.
-This liberal-leaning and relentlessly progressive beach community is home to a populace of surfers, activists, writers, musicians, environmentalists and idealists, who famously ripped out the signpost on Highway 1 that led “outsiders” to their patch, yet who are well-known for their values of tolerance, self-sufficiency and peaceful living.
+This liberal-leaning, relentlessly progressive beach community is home to a populace of surfers, activists, writers, musicians, environmentalists and idealists, who famously ripped out the signpost on Highway 1 that led “outsiders” to their patch, yet are well-known for their values of tolerance, self-sufficiency and peaceful living.

-Driving into the ‘town’ (little more than a main street) you’ll pass by an appealing hodge podge of hand-built houses and the uplifting sight of co-operative farmlands being tended to by a mixed bag of locals, before pulling up on Wharf Road.
-The Coast Cafe is a central hub of the community; break here for lunch and get a real flavour of village life, or stock up on picnic items at the Bolinas People’s Store and head to the beach at the end of the road.
+Driving into the ‘town’ (little more than a main street) you’ll pass an appealing hodgepodge of houses, barns and co-operative farmlands being tended to by a mixed bag of locals, before pulling up on Wharf Road.
+The Coast Café is a central hub of the community; break here for lunch and get a real flavour of village life, or stock up on picnic items at the Bolinas People’s Store and head to the beach at the end of the road.

 Bolinas, Olema-Bolinas Rd, take a left turn just after mile marker 17.1 on the PCH at the north end of the lagoon.
 The turning is unmarked.

-Back on Highway 1, and it’s another 11 miles to narrow Tomales Bay and the small town of Point Reyes Station, gateway to the Point Reyes National Seashore.
+Back on Highway 1, and it’s another 11 miles to slender Tomales Bay and the small town of Point Reyes Station, gateway to the Point Reyes National Seashore.

-There’s something of a frontier-town vibe about this place; evidenced by its wide main street, wooden clapboard buildings and the wild west-style signage that fronts many of its commercial properties.
+There’s something of a frontier-town vibe about this place, reflected in its clapboard buildings and the Western-style signage that fronts many of its commercial properties.
 But while it is undeniably low-key, unrefined it is not.
-This is where sophisticated weekending San Franciscans come to combine a scenery fix with great dining opportunities, in a town that takes its foodie reputation very seriously.
-Point Reyes Station has become renowned for a number of highly regarded restaurants and food specialists – check out Osteria Stellina, Station House Cafe, Bovine Bakery, Cowgirl Creamery and the lovely 50s-style Pine Cone Diner – for proof.
+This is where wealthy Bay Area weekenders come to combine a scenery fix with sophisticated dining opportunities, in a town that takes its foodie reputation very seriously.
+Point Reyes Station and the surrounding area is renowned for its restaurant scene and food specialists – check out Osteria Stellina, Station House Cafe, Bovine Bakery and Cowgirl Creamery for proof.

-Point Reyes Station also marks the end of our mini road trip, and is a great place to spend the night.
-Try Point Reyes Station Inn or Abalone Inn, or Point Reyes Seashore Lodge, Bear Valley Inn and Olema Druid’s Hall in neighbouring Olema.
+Point Reyes Station also marks the end of our mini road trip, and it’s a great place to spend the night.
+In or just outside town, try Point Reyes Station Inn or the vintage Abalone Inn, or check out Olema House or Bear Valley Cottage in neighbouring Olema.

-West of town, the wild peninsula of Point Reyes National Seashore points out to sea and is a prime whale-watching spot, especially between November and May.
-Other highlights include the Point Reyes Lighthouse, buffeted by strong winds and reached via a steep 308-step staircase, the hike to Chimney Rock, especially beautiful when covered in spring wildflowers, and the clifftop hike to Tomales Point which will give you almost-guaranteed sightings of herds of Tule elk, found only in California.
+West of town, the wild peninsula of Point Reyes National Seashore juts out to sea and is a prime whale-watching spot, especially between November and May.
+Other highlights include the Point Reyes Lighthouse, buffeted by strong winds and reached via a steep 308-step staircase; the hike to Chimney Rock, especially beautiful when covered in spring wildflowers, and the clifftop hike to Tomales Point which offers almost-guaranteed sightings of Tule elk, found only in California.